Minnesota Robbery Lawyer

 What Are the Penalties for Robbery in Minnesota?

-Robbery charges carry significant criminal penalties.
-In Minnesota, the penalties vary based on the value of the property, the type of property stolen, where the property was stolen from, whether the defendant inflicts bodily harm, and other circumstances of how the crime was allegedly committed.
+Robbery charges carry significant criminal penalties in Minnesota.
+They vary based on the value of the property, the type of property stolen, where the property was stolen from, whether the defendant inflicted bodily harm, and other circumstances of how the crime was allegedly committed.

 Penalties for Simple Robbery